rooklift/disorderBook/README.md

 # disorderBook
-An implementation of a **[Stockfighter](http://stockfighter.io)** server in Python 3 Written by Stockfighter user Amtiskaw (a.k.a.
+An implementation of a **[Stockfighter](http://stockfighter.io)** server in Python 3<br>
+Written by Stockfighter user Amtiskaw (a.k.a.
 Fohristiwhirl on GitHub)

 ## Requirements

-With the help of Medecau, we now use the [Bottle](http://bottlepy.org/) library for request handling; install it through `pip install -r requirements.txt`.
+With the help of Medecau, we now use the [Bottle](http://bottlepy.org/) library for request handling; install it through `pip install bottle`.
 The old server will remain as `disorderBook_simple.py`, but is deprecated.

-We strongly suggest [setting up a virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to do your work in.
+You might want to [set up a virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to do your work in.

 ## Usage